magicislxnd/InteGrader/README.md

 # InteGrader
-Automated gradebook reminder with email notifications for missing assignments, connected to the Canvas API
+Automated gradebook tracker made for teachers, with email notifications for missing assignments.
+Connected to the Canvas API.